Derek Dennis

-Derek Dennis (born July 16, 1988) is an American professional gridiron football offensive lineman for the Calgary Stampeders of the Canadian Football League (CFL).
+Derek Dennis (born July 16, 1988) is an American former professional football offensive tackle who played in the Canadian Football League (CFL).
 He played college football at Temple.
-He has also been a member of the Miami Dolphins, New England Patriots, Arizona Rattlers, Chicago Bears, Carolina Panthers, Saskatchewan Roughriders, New York Guardians, and Edmonton Elks.
+He was a member of the Miami Dolphins, New England Patriots, Arizona Rattlers, Chicago Bears, Carolina Panthers, Calgary Stampeders, Saskatchewan Roughriders, New York Guardians, and Edmonton Elks.

-Early years
+Early life

 Dennis did not start playing football until his junior year at Peekskill High School in Peekskill, New York.
 He also helped the Peesksill basketball team win consecutive state titles in 2005 and 2006.
 He then transferred to Trinity-Pawling School in Pawling, New York his senior year as they had a more established football program.
 Dennis played offensive guard, tight end and defensive end at Trinity-Pawling.
 He recorded 149 tackles, ten sacks, nine forced fumbles, four interceptions, eight receptions for 220 yards and 35 pancake blocks during his varsity career.
 He earned All-League, All-Conference and Honorable Mention All-Section honors in football as well.
 Dennis averaged fifteen points and eleven rebounds per game in basketball.
 He graduated from Trinity-Pawling in 2007.
 He also spent time playing for the New York Gauchos AAU team.